Quantity has its own quality, Joseph Stalin

 Solve for λ: $λ^2 = -5 ↭ λ = ±\sqrt{5}i$, so the eigenvalues are purely imaginary.

 Eigenvalues that are purely imaginary indicate oscillatory behavior in the system.
-Since the eigenvalues have no real component, there will be no exponential growth or decay, meaning the trajectories will be closed orbits around the origin.
-This type of system is known as a center, and the trajectories are expected to be circles or ellipses centered at the origin
+Since the eigenvalues have no real component, there will be no exponential growth or decay, meaning the trajectories neither spiral inward nor outward but form closed orbits around the origin.
+This type of system is known as a center, and the trajectories are expected to be circles or ellipses centered at the origin.

 Step 2: Finding the Eigenvector for $λ = +\sqrt{5}i$